MiMoText/roman18/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7712928.svg)](https://doi.org/10.5281/zenodo.7712928)

-# roman18
-Collection de romans français du dix-huitième siècle (1751-1800) / Collection of Eighteenth-Century French Novels (1751-1800)
+# Collection de romans français du dix-huitième siècle (1751-1800) / Collection of Eighteenth-Century French Novels (1751-1800)

-## Introduction

 This collection of Eighteenth-Century French Novels contains 200 digital texts of novels created or first published between 1751 and 1800.
 The collection is created in the context of [Mining and Modeling Text](https://www.mimotext.uni-trier.de/en), a project which is located at the Trier Center for Digital Humanities ([TCDH](https://tcdh.uni-trier.de/en)) at Trier University.
 Work on the collection is ongoing until end of 2023.